 Being natural can be hard to explain, but I think the best way to define it is to act spontaneous and not pre-planned.
 I’ve come across guys who have trouble creating spontaneous conversations or have trouble approaching girls in a way that way that doesn’t come across as pre-planned.
 When you first start going out to meet women, coming across as natural is super important, but difficult to put into action.

 When meeting girls in the day, you want to be doing things that you would normally be doing.
-It’s always better to walk around, talk with a friend if you go with one, and make it seem like you are there doing errands, or at least something other than going out with the sole intention of trying to pickup girls.
-You want it to seem like you are busy with your daily routine, and then just happen to spontaneously meet a cute girl along the way.
+It’s always better to walk around, talk with a friend if you go with one, and make it seem like you are there doing errands, or at least something other than going out with the sole intention of trying to pick up girls.
+You want it to seem like you are busy with your daily routine, and then just happen to spontaneously meet her along the way.

 But if a girl asks if you’re just walking around talking to girls, don’t express shame or embarrassment.
 Admit your intent by saying something like, “I’m always up for meeting a cute girl!”
 Say it confidently, like you own it, or in a humorous way, and the girl will usually respond positively.